Oskar Baum: Life

 In 1904, Baum made the acquaintance of Max Brod and Ludwig Winder with Franz Kafka and Felix Weltsch.
-The four became close friends with Baum, and after Baum's marriage to Margaret Schnabel, the couple's apartment became the meeting place of the Prague Circle.
+The four became close friends with Baum, and after Baum's marriage to Margarete Schnabel, the couple's apartment became the meeting place of the Prague Circle.
 Here, the friends engaged in reading each other's literary texts, but they were also enthusiastic about exploring foreign texts and chamber music.
 During this time, a lively correspondence between Kafka and Baum began.

 Baum died on 20 March 1941 in Prague of the consequences of an intestinal operation.
 Shortly after his death his wife Margarete was deported to Theresienstadt Ghetto where she died a year later.
 His only son Leo (born 1909) died on 22 July 1946 in the King David Hotel bombing by Irgun in Jerusalem.